-Another approach is to use a single space for both authoring new documentation and publishing released documentation.
+Another approach to versioning is to use a single space for both authoring new documentation and publishing released documentation.

-Start by creating an initial space for your documentation.
+To version your documentation by writing in one space using page restrictions, start by creating an initial Confluence space for your documentation.
 For example "Docs".
-Your team can work together in the Documentation space writing documentation for your initial product release.
+Your team can work together to author within the documentation space, writing documentation for your initial product release.

 - When the first major version of your product is released, you can begin using the Docs space for publishing.

 - To make an archive of this version, copy the space and name it after the version it represents.
 For example: "1.0 Archive".

 To begin working on the next version, within the same Docs space, copy any page you want to change naming it after the next version.
 For example: If the original page is "Create an Account", copy the page and title it: ".Create an Account 2.0"

 Even though the page is restricted, it will still appear in Confluence search results.
 Because search results appear in alphabetical order, appending a period in the page title causes it to display near the end of the results.
 This is a good way to hide the content in search, if users read your documentation on a help site.